 Subtitle: June 9th.

 Our Framers were not about to substitute one national tyrant with another.
 All had lived under the abuses of George III and his royal governors.
 Less well-known today is the 1776 reaction by the newly independent States.
 In an 18th century version of “power to the people,” the States set up overly democratic governments featuring weak governors.
-Although the rules varied from State to State, most legislatures appointed governors, made judicial appointments, and even served a judicial roles in some cases.
+Although the rules varied from State to State, most legislatures appointed governors, made judicial appointments, and even served a judicial role.
 Property wasn’t secure as the legislatures ran from one extreme to another according to the passions of the day.
 They violated wholesale Charles De Montesquieu’s admonition against combining legislative and executive power.

 So, Americans had suffered under strong executives and suffered under weak ones; they wanted neither.
 They sought a balance in which power was properly divided among branches, each with their own rights and prerogatives, such that no man or group of men could rule by fiat.